What is a Dental Implant?

 The technology for dental implants has been around 40 years.
 But only in the last 15 to 20 years, have implants become popular and accepted by both dentists and patients.
 Today, dental implants are considered the best way to replace missing teeth.

 A dental implant can be a substitute for a single missing tooth.
-Multiple implants can replace all teeth in the upper or lower arch.
+Multiple dental implants can replace all teeth in the upper or lower arch.
 The implant stays in the mouth; it is not removed like a partial or denture.
 As a standalone restoration, it differs from a bridge in that an implant does not require drilling on the adjacent teeth.
 Implants are maintained with the same good, regular oral hygiene as regular teeth.

 Another important advantage of dental implants is that, when placed into the bone, they prevent bone deterioration or loss.
 They help your body retain existing jawbone that would otherwise be lost.
 When a tooth is removed and you do not get a socket graft or an implant, you lose 30% of your bone around your lost tooth in the first year and bone loss continues each year afterward.
 In no time, you are out of bone to support an implant.